voidfill/Glasscord/README.md

 Glasscord alone won't do anything to your Discord client.
 You WILL need a CSS loader at least to be able to use Glasscord.
 Plus, you can choose which CSS loader to use; we're not reinventing the wheel here.

+You then have to make or find a compatible theme to have the blur effect.
+If you are just trying stuff, you can load the `glasscord_example_theme.css` on your CSS loader of choice.

+We recommend to install our modified CSS Loader for EnhancedDiscord, so please get it first, then override the `css_loader.js` file on ED's plugins directory with the one on this repository!

 ## Hey buddy I am a theme creator, how should I support Glasscord in my own themes?
 Glasscord will look for some CSS properties defined in the `:root` CSS selector.
-Please take a look at the style.css file to better understand how they are used.
+Please take a look at the `glasscord_example_theme.css` file to better understand how they are used.

 Here's a straightforward CSS properties explaination.
 Let's go through them one by one; shall we?